2026-07-25 · By Podnikio Team

 Main takeaways

-Bulgaria, Slovakia, and the Czech Republic offer effective freelancer tax rates as low as 7.5–16.3% — legally available to any EU citizen willing to actually move and register residency.You don't need citizenship: establishing residency is typically a matter of registering your address, and EU freedom of movement handles the rest.The main barrier isn't the tax math — it's the execution: company registration, local banking, accounting in an unfamiliar language, and ongoing compliance across a system you've never used before.Why these
+Bulgaria, Slovakia, the Czech Republic, and Poland offer effective freelancer tax rates as low as 7.5–16.3% — legally available to any EU citizen willing to actually move and register residency.You don't need citizenship: establishing residency is typically a matter of registering your address and being present enough, and EU freedom of movement handles the rest.The main barrier isn't the tax math — it's the execution: company registration, local banking, accounting in an unfamiliar language, and ongoing compliance across a system you've never used before.Why these

-Bulgaria, Slovakia, and the Czech Republic are not tax havens in the offshore sense.
+Bulgaria, Slovakia, the Czech Republic, and Poland are not tax havens in the offshore sense.
 They are ordinary EU countries with functioning governments, proper banking, Schengen travel, and all the rights that come with EU residency.
 What makes them stand out is that they have low, simple, and predictable tax structures for freelancers and small company owners — the kind of people who invoice clients remotely and do not need a large local infrastructure to operate.

 None of these require you to be a citizen.
 You need residency.
 And getting residency, for an EU citizen, is a matter of registering your address and showing up.